microsoft/mdatp-xplat/linux/installation/README.md

    3. Pull latest version of MDE and install it.
 3. Onboard MDE according to a provided onboarding script (`--onboarding <onboarding_script>`)
 4. Once installed, will set a device group tag to the device (`--tag GROUP Coders`)
+5. If the machine is behind proxy, use `--proxy` to set proxy url

 ## Additional details